 The Community School model offers innovative academic and cultural enrichment activities, structured out-of-school time, mental health support, and parental support to students and their families.
 This rich partnership allows NCCF the opportunity to bring community leaders, resources and organizations to further enhance academic success and social development of students by exposing them to experiences beyond what their neighborhoods offer.
 A few notable long-lasting partnerships include: Project Hope with DC Police officers, Guitars not Guns, DC Mamba Street Hockey, Community Cares Community Does: Leadership and Mediation classes, and A Day of Fun at the University of Maryland, TG4E Inc. (Tennis and Gold for Everyone).

 Every day in classrooms across the National Capital Region, students struggle with poverty a condition which is brought about through no fault of their own.
 They may struggle quietly, and focus on their school assignments only, too ashamed to reach out to the other children.
 Others don’t pay attention in class because their shoes are too tight, or their teeth hurt, or they are hungry.
-Others may avoid attending school because of their feel of being bullied.
+Others may avoid attending school because of their fear of being bullied.
 42% of the children in the National Capital region are poor.
 Poverty devours childhood, assaults hopefulness, and prevents young minds from learning and becoming academic scholars.

 TNK partners with 10 regional school districts with a total body of 800,000 students across 1,140 schools and educational facilities.
 Of those students, some 335,000 are deeply affected by poverty and need assistance…